appy-one/acebase/README.md

             return new RegExp(obj.pattern, obj.flags);
         },
         serializer: (ref, regex) => {
-            // NOTE the regex param, we need it because we can't use `this` as reference to the object return { pattern: regex.source, flags: regex.flags };
+            // NOTE the regex param, it's provided because we can't use `this` to reference the object return { pattern: regex.source, flags: regex.flags };
         }
     }